Can You Catch Coronavirus From Swimming?

 Typically, viruses do not survive in water treated with pool chemicals.
 “At this time,” says Robert Glatter, MD, an emergency physician with Lenox Hill Hospital in New York City, “there is no evidence that SARS-CoV-2 can be transmitted to persons via water in pools, hot tubs, or spas,” he said, referring to the virus by its full medical name.
 “Standard disinfection using chlorine or bromine will kill the virus in water.”

 But given the continuing pandemic, it’s now doubly important to make sure that any pool (or spa or hot tub) you’re using is being maintained properly.
-Here’s everything you need to know about exactly how effective chlorine is at killing coronavirus.

 What about lakes and oceans?

 Covid-19 does not seem to spread in this type of water either.
 “Most things find it more difficult to live in saltwater,” says Katherine Baumgarten, MD, medical director of infection control and prevention at Ochsner Health System in New Orleans.
 “It’s just making sure the salt is in high enough levels.”

 The one potential problem could be where seawater mixes with wastewater that is contaminated with the virus, says Dr. Glatter, but even this is highly improbable.
 So far, says Dr. Glatter, research suggests that Covid-19 does not spread through feces.
 And even though researchers have found the virus in sewage, there’s no evidence this is a mode of transmission either.
 On the other hand, you wouldn’t want to be swimming near wastewater for any number of health reasons.

 The real risk when it comes to Covid-19 and swimming